^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-One-sided weakness of facial muscles is caused by pathological processes that affect the facial (VII) nerve.
-All lesions of the system of facial innervation can be localized at 8 levels:
+Unilateral weakness of the facial muscles is caused by pathological processes that affect the facial (VII) nerve.
+All lesions of the facial innervation system can be localized at 8 levels:

-2. defeat at the level of the nucleus and the root of the facial nerve (processes in the field of the variolium bridge);
+2. damage at the level of the nucleus and root of the facial nerve (processes in the area of the pons);

-3. damage in the region of the posterior cranial fossa (bridge-cerebellar angle);
+3. damage to the posterior cranial fossa (cerebellopontine angle);

-4. at the entrance to the canal of the temporal bone;
+4. at the entrance to the temporal bone canal;

-5. in the nerve canal proximal to n.
-Petrosus superficialis major (to the tear gland);
+5. in the nerve canal proximal to the origin of the n. petrosus superficialis major (to the lacrimal gland);

-6. in the channel is proximal to the branch to m.
-Stapedius;
+6. in the canal proximal to the branch that branches off to m. stapedius;

-7. between n.
-Stapedius and chorda tympani; in the canal distal to the chorda tympani;
+7. between n. stapedius and chorda tympani; in the canal distal to the origin of the chorda tympani;

-Among pregnant women, as well as patients with diabetes mellitus and arterial hypertension, neuropathy of the nerve VII is more common than in the rest of the population.
+Among pregnant women, as well as patients with diabetes mellitus and arterial hypertension, neuropathy of the VII nerve occurs more often than in the rest of the population.

-The main causes of unilateral weakness of facial muscles:
+The main causes of unilateral weakness of the facial muscles:

-1. Idiopathic neuropathy of the nerve VII (Bell paralysis (Bell)).
+1. Idiopathic neuropathy of the VII nerve (Bell's palsy).

-2. Family forms of the neuropathy of the VII nerve.
+2. Familial forms of neuropathy of the VII nerve.

-3. Infectious lesions (Herpes simplex is the most common cause, herpes zoster, HIV, poliomyelitis, syphilis and tuberculosis (rarely), cat scratch disease and many others).
+3. Infectious lesions (Herpes simplex - the most common cause; herpes zoster; HIV infection; poliomyelitis; syphilis and tuberculosis (rare); cat scratch disease and many others).

 5. Diseases of the middle ear.